Emergency Preparedness Plan Template Page for Water Systems in Harris and Fort Bend Counties

 Option 6: Harden the electrical transmission and electrical distribution system against damage from natural disasters during an extended power outage.

-Option 7: Example - For existing facilities, maintain direct engine or right angle drives.
+Option 7: For existing facilities, maintain direct engine or right angle drives.

 Option 8: Finally, submit a proposal to TCEQ demonstrating that your system will meet the 35 psi requirement during an emergency.
 If we find it acceptable, we will approve your EPP.